eagle-io/docs/source/api/resources/nodes.rst

     **clockSync**                       Boolean                 Flag to indicate if data logger clock is being syncronized with server
-    **firmwareVersion**                 String                  Firmware version in-use by data logger **isEnabled**                       Boolean     Yes         Flag to enable or disable the Source **lastAcquireRecordCount**          Int32                   Number of records acquired on last acquistion **lastCommsAttempt**                Time                    :ref:`ISO8601<time-format-iso8601>` timestamp of the
+    **firmwareVersion**                 String                  Firmware version in-use by data logger **isEnabled**                       Boolean     Yes         Flag to enable or disable the Source **lastAcquireRecordCount**          Int32                   Number of records acquired on last acquisition **lastCommsAttempt**                Time                    :ref:`ISO8601<time-format-iso8601>` timestamp of the
                                                                 last communications attempt
     **lastCommsSuccess**                Time                    :ref:`ISO8601<time-format-iso8601>` timestamp of the